kinetic-flow/inf_launch_ext/README.md

 ### 1 : WASAPI

-Run the game right away, with WASAPI audio (the default audio mode).
+Run the game right away, with WASAPI audio (the default audio mode) in full screen.

 ### 2 : WASAPI + window mode